BBL finals race: The run home for each club

 Jan 26: v Scorchers (fifth) at Sydney Showground Stadium

-A rain-shortened victory in the Sydney Smash has left the Thunder just a win (and Net Run Rate) off second spot and they face three matches in the run home against teams below them on the table.
-Their two games against the Scorchers to come could well determine the fate of both teams in the chase for a finals spot, adding up to what should be a tense Australia Day weekend of matches.
+A rain-shortened victory in the Sydney Smash put the Thunder in the top four however that lofty status was short-lived after Monday night's defeat in Perth saw the Scorchers leapfrog them in their mid-table battle.
+The Thunder's next game against the Scorchers could well determine the fate of both teams in the chase for a finals spot, though they face a danger match against the Hurricanes before that.
 There's a chance the Thunder could be without import Chris Morris for the finals, should the South African be picked by the Proteas to face England early next month.

 6th: Brisbane Heat (10 Points)